Skip to Content

 Pastels and Muted Colors

-Mint green laundry roomThe laundry room is a perfect space to experiment with colors other than safe neutrals.
+The laundry room is a perfect space to experiment with colors other than safe neutrals.
 Hence, you can add more personality to your room with pastel and muted colors as these colors add more energy to your space without overwhelming it.

 Blues and Aquas

-Choosing Laundry Room Wall Colors
+Choosing Laundry Wall Colors

 When styling your laundry room, one of the most important parts to consider is the color of the walls.
-After all, they comprise a significant area of the room.
+After all, they comprise a significant area of the room

 Primarily, the walls should be a shade that’s timeless yet interesting so it’s not tiring to see, especially when your washday is a couple or more times a week.

-At the same time, the laundry room’s colors should blend well with your appliances, furniture, and the rest of the house.
+At the same time, the room’s colors should blend well with your appliances, furniture, and the rest of the house.

 Monochromatic

-There are so many wonderful colors and you’re probably unsure which one to choose.
+There are so many wonderful colors, and you’re probably unsure which one to choose.
 One option is to pull colors from the flooring, woodwork, or countertops and paint the walls a lighter or darker tone from that color.

 Back to Basics